 Backpacking alone in America?
 Embrace your inner cowboy in Nevada!
 Getaways in 2023

 Make your solo glamping getaway to the Wild West, and plan a stay at a dude ranch in The Silver State.
-At an hour’s drive from Las Vegas, you’ll feel far from the beaten path, and days spent horseback riding, taking part in old-school cattle drives, and watching some world-class rodeo are sure to get your pulse racing.
+At an hour’s drive from Las Vegas, you’ll feel far from the beaten path, and days spent horseback riding, taking part in old-school cattle drives, and watching some world-class rodeos are sure to get your pulse racing.

 The Mojave Desert is a wonder in and of itself, and wannabe cowboys will love the epic backdrop of real-life Americana.
 After sipping a cold one at the world-famous Pioneer Salon, glampers can return to their own tiny house in the desert for a night of uninterrupted stargazing.

-Go on a safari in Africa for the best solo travel trips around the world 2021
+Go on a safari in Africa for the best solo travel trips around the world in 2023

 Solo travelers can join a guided safari walk or even opt to view these magical creatures from the water with a fabulous canoe safari from Victoria Falls River Safari.
-After an action-packed day close to Mother Earth, a night of quiet contemplation from your private luxurious bathtub at this exotic safari escape cannot be beat.
+After an action-packed day close to Mother Earth, a night of quiet contemplation from your private luxurious bathtub at this exotic safari escape cannot be beaten.

 Hike the epic Lost Lake Trail in Alaska and discover one of the best trips for solo travelers

-Generally regarded as one of the most stunning hiking routes in all of US and best trips for solo travelers, the 13.8-mile Lost Lake Trail offers incredibly diverse scenery of rolling meadows, mirror-like lakes, and soaring snow-covered mountaintops, and All Trails offer plenty of detailed maps and advice for visitors.
+Generally regarded as one of the most stunning hiking routes in all of the US and the best trip for solo travelers, the 13.8-mile Lost Lake Trail offers incredibly diverse scenery of rolling meadows, mirror-like lakes, and soaring snow-covered mountaintops, and All Trails offer plenty of detailed maps and advice for visitors.
 Relatively easy to traverse on foot, this is the ideal daytime experience for solo hikers.